k2view-academy/K2View-Academy/articles/38_bi_integration/02_Permissions_Setup.md

 * Create parameters for applying a filter within the reports.
 * Update various system configurations (advanced).

-Since these activities are supposed to be performed only by specific kinds of users, Fabric provides the ability to control the user access to the above features.
+Since these activities are supposed to be performed by limited number of users, Fabric provides the ability to control the user access to the above features.

 The **BI_ADMIN** permission is introduced in order to give access to the above features for specified user roles.
 By granting this permission to the Fabric role, the user with this role can perform the above activities.